swcarpentry/git-novice/_episodes/09-conflict.md

 - Clarify who is responsible for what areas with your collaborators
 - Discuss what order tasks should be carried out in with your collaborators so that tasks expected to change the same lines won't be worked on simultaneously
-- If the conflicts are stylistic churn (e.g. tabs vs. spaces), establish a project convention that is governing and use code style tools (e.g.
-  `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary
+- If the conflicts are stylistic (e.g., tabs vs. spaces), establish a project convention that is governing and use code style tools (e.g., `htmltidy`, `perltidy`, `rubocop`, etc.) to enforce, if necessary

 > ## Solving Conflicts that You Create
 >
 > Clone the repository created by your instructor.
-> Add a new file to it,
+> Add a new file to it
 > and modify an existing file (your instructor will tell you which one).
 > When asked by your instructor,
 > pull her changes from the repository to create a conflict,